Slippery When Wet

 By Margie Keane

-He gave me his sexy smile and said, “It will be a second honeymoon.
-Come on, it will be fun!
-The tub is supposed to be very large so we’ll get some candles and bubble stuff, get naked and frolic amongst the bubbles.”
+He gave me his sexy smile and said, “We deserve some fun.
+We’ll get some candles and bubbles.
+The tub is supposed to be very large, so we’ll get naked and frolic amongst the bubbles.”

 Okay, keep this picture in your mind.
-Tom is five foot ten and weighs in at 220.
-I, myself, am not a sylphlike creature, and he suggests we “frolic amongst the bubbles?”
+Tom is five-foot-ten and weighs in at 220.
+I myself am not a sylphlike creature.
+I smile when he suggests we “frolic amongst the bubbles.”
 God bless this romantic.

 The hotel and the view from our balcony were both perfect.
 The sunken tub had a wide marble ledge surrounding it, and looked large enough for six people.

 Totally immersed in this lovely, warm fog, I heard Tom’s voice calling me.
-I opened my eyes but I couldn’t see Tom.
+I opened my eyes but I couldn’t see him.
+Had I died and gone to heaven?
 All I could see was a huge white cloud.
-Had I died and gone to Heaven?
 Wait!
 It wasn’t a cloud, I was staring at bubbles!
 I was surrounded by a wall of bubbles.
-Tom’s voice called to me from behind the wall.
+Tom’s voice called to me again from behind the wall.
 “It’s almost midnight.
 I’m pouring our champagne.”

-We frolicked till we got all pruney, and I suggested we get out.
+We frolicked until we got all pruney and I suggested we get out.
 Tom was by the side of the tub so he scooted up and was soon seated on the ledge.
 I had been paddling around toward the middle of the tub.
-I moved toward the side but because of the curved wall I slid quickly back to the middle again.
-I tried again but once more slipped right back.
+I moved toward the side but because of the curved wall I slid back to the middle again.
+I tried once more but slipped right back.

-Trying to hide my frustration, I asked, “Darling, why is this tub so slippery?”
+Trying to hide my frustration, I asked, “Darling, why is the tub so slippery?”

 He was watching me, trying hard not to laugh, but I could see his belly twitching.

-With menace in my voice I said, “Why don’t you just go into our room, sweetheart.
+With menace in my voice I said, “Why don’t you just go into the other room, sweetheart?
 I’ll call you if I need you.”

-So ladies, let me give you some advice: If your husband or lover suggests a romantic frolic amongst the bubbles, unless you are young and slim, oil does not belong in your sunken tub.
+So, ladies, let me give you some advice.
+If your husband or lover suggests a romantic frolic amongst the bubbles, make sure there is NO oil in whatever you get to make bubbles.
+Oil does not belong in your sunken tub.
 Save it for your salad.